rohitkr8527/Handwritten-Digit-Classification/README.md

   - Train the model on the training set.
   - Evaluate model performance on the test set.

-## 🚀 Technologies Used
+## Technologies Used

-- Python 3.x
+- Python
 - Numpy
 - Matplotlib
 - TensorFlow / Keras
 - Scikit-learn

-## 📁 Files
+## Files

-- **Notebook 1.ipynb**: Main Jupyter Notebook containing the complete workflow from data preprocessing to model evaluation.
+- **Notebook.ipynb**: Main Jupyter Notebook containing the complete workflow from data preprocessing to model evaluation.

-## 📦 Installation
+## Installation

 1. Clone the repository: